 You would be supporting local students, many of whom have never had the chance to learn English with a fluent speaker.

-You will also have a full orientation in Chiang Mai, curriculum support and access to teaching mentors.
+You will also have a full orientation in Bangkok, curriculum support and access to teaching mentors.

 You will be surrounded by a close-knit and friendly team who meet up regularly for social events.